lightstep/lightstep-benchmarks/README.md

 - Install development dependencies: `python3 -m pip install -r requirements-dev.txt`
 - Install [Google Protobuf](https://github.com/protocolbuffers/protobuf/releases)
-- Generate Python Protobuf files from .proto files: `./scripts/generate_proto.sh`
+- Generate Python Protobuf files from .proto files using this script: `./scripts/generate_proto.sh`

 ## Getting Started

 Let's begin by benchmarking the LightStep Python Tracer, since you already have Python installed.
-We won't worry about setting up mock satellites for the Tracer to send spans to yet.
-First, make sure you don't have any programs bound to ports 8023 or 8360-8367.
+We won't worry about setting up mock Satellites for the Tracer to send spans to yet.
+First, make sure you don't have any programs bound to port 8023, because this port will be used during the test.

-Paste this code in a file in the lightstep-benchmarks directory:
+Save this code as lightstep-benchmarks/hello_world.py:

 ```python
 from benchmark.controller import Controller